anovos/anovos-docs/docs/docs/anovos-modules-overview/data-analyzer/index.md

 The Measures of Shapes function provides statistics related to the shape of an attribute's distribution.
 Alternatively, these statistics are also known as measures of the moment and are computed only for numerical attributes.
 It returns a Spark Dataframe with schema – attribute, skewness, kurtosis.

 - Skewness describes how much-skewed values are relative to a perfect bell curve observed in normal distribution and the direction of skew.
 If the majority of the values are at the left and the right tail is longer, we say that the distribution is skewed right or positively skewed; if the peak is toward the right and the left tail is longer, we say that the distribution is skewed left or negatively skewed.
-It leverage skewness10 functionality of Spark SQL.
+It leverage skewness functionality of Spark SQL.
 - (Excess) Kurtosis describes how tall and sharp the central peak is relative to a perfect bell curve observed in the normal distribution.
 The reference standard is a normal distribution, which has a kurtosis of 3.
 In token of this, often, the excess kurtosis is presented: excess kurtosis is simply kurtosis−3.
 Higher (positive) values indicate a higher, sharper peak; lower (negative) values indicate a less distinct peak.
-It leverages kurtosis11 functionality of Spark SQL.
+It leverages kurtosis functionality of Spark SQL.